tjcarney89/swift-tuplesReading-readme-ios-0217/README.md

 What data structure would you use?

 You could use an array like you learned about in a previous unit, but an array doesn't really capture the _spirit_ of a 2D point.
 An array is more like a _list of things_.
-A 2D point is something special...it consists of multiple values, but those values are tied inextricably tied together and treated as a single unit.
+A 2D point is something special...it consists of multiple values, but those values are inextricably tied together and treated as a single unit.

 You could instead use another Swift data structure to represent a 2D point: a _tuple_.